In Friuli-Venezia Giulia a nine-pointed star shines, it's Palmanova! Check out with us what to see and do in this amazing star-shaped town.

 The origins of the star-shaped town: brief history of Palmanova

-The foundation stone of the fortress-city of Palmanova was laid in 1593, but in reality, there seems to be a much more precise date, 7th October 1953.
-This day was chosen for two very important anniversaries in the history of the Venetian Republic as if to seal the city's role in containing the Ottoman advance.
+The foundation stone of the fortress-city of Palmanova was laid in 1593, specifically on 7th October 1953.
+This day was chosen for two very important anniversaries for the Venetian Republic as if to seal the city's role in containing the Ottoman advance.

 One is the commemoration of Santa Giustina, who became the patron saint of the new town of Palmanova, and the other is the anniversary of the victory over the Turks during the Battle of Lepanto on 7 October 1571.